statamic/docs/content/collections/fieldtypes/users.md

 ---
 ## Overview

-The most common use for the Users fieldtype is to manage the "author" for entries, but it's hardly the only case.
+The most common use for the Users fieldtype is to set the "author" for entries, but it's not the only use.
 You could...

 - List people who contributed to a project
 - Link to related authors
 - Manage an "Employee of the Weekend" section.
-Everyone wants to be the King or Queen of Inventory Saturday.
+Everyone wants to be the King or Queen of Inventory Saturday, right?
 - Display team bios
+- Pull in customer's testimonials through their user account.

 ## Data Structure